Week 1: Orientation (January 9)

 In the second half of class, be prepared to sum up your online presence (About Me) in a two to three minute ‘speed date’-style exercise.
-You will broken into groups of five and we will head to the Teck Gallery at 11:30 am.
+You will broken into groups and we will head to the Teck Gallery at 11:30 am.

 - Gardner Campbell.
 2009.
 “A Personal Cyberinfrastructure.”
 EDUCAUSE Review 44 (5). http://er.educause.edu/articles/2009/9/a-personal-cyberinfrastructure